 This prospectus is part of a Registration Statement on Form S-3 that we filed with the SEC utilizing a "shelf" registration process.
 Under this shelf process, we may, from time to time, sell the securities described in this prospectus in one or more offerings.
 We have omitted parts of the registration statement in accordance with the rules and regulations of the SEC.
 This prospectus provides you only with a general description of the securities we may offer.
 Each time we sell securities using this prospectus, we will provide a prospectus supplement or prospectus supplements containing specific information about the terms of that offering.
 The prospectus supplement may also add to, update or change information contained in this prospectus.
-If there is any inconsistency between the information in this prospectus and any prospectus supplement, you should rely on the information in the prospectus supplement.
-You should read both this prospectus and any prospectus supplement together with additional information described under the heading "Where you can find more information" and "Incorporation by reference" before purchasing any of our securities.
+If there is any inconsistency between the information in this prospectus and any prospectus supplement together with additional information described under the heading "Where you can find more information" and "Incorporation by reference" before purchasing any of our securities.
 References to "securities" include any security that we might sell under this prospectus and any prospectus supplement.
 References to "\$" and "dollars" are to United States dollars.